tjy-justin/tjy-justin/README.md

 ## My Hobbies

-I like to play badminton 🏸, swim 🏊‍♂️, tinker around with Tech 👨‍💻, and go for walks 🚶‍♂️ frequently.
+I like to play badminton 🏸, swim 🏊‍♂️, tinker around with Tech 👨‍💻, and go for walks 🚶‍♂️.

 During my webdev journey, I have also discovered a passion for Design 👨‍🎨.